Surgical Treatment of Bone Curvatures in Legs (Bow Legs and Knock Knees)

-This type of exercise is mainly aimed at strengthening the muscles around your knees; it will reduce the strain exerted on your joints and tendons, and will improve your bowed legs.
+This type of exercise is mainly aimed at strengthening the muscles around your knees; it will reduce the strain exerted on your joints and tendons and will improve your bowed legs.
 However, the leg exercises can only be truly effective if the bowed legs condition is slight.
-1 of the leg exercises which can be performed easily is; lying flat on the bench, bending at the knees and then placing a 10 pound weight in between your feet.
-You should bend your legs til you touch your butt/rear, and then extend them.
+1 of the leg exercises which can be performed easily is; lying flat on the bench, bending at the knees, and then placing a 10-pound weight in between your feet.
+You should bend your legs till you touch your butt/rear, and then extend them.
 The process should be repeated multiple times.

 Pilates also can be quite effective when it comes to improving the vital muscles, realigning your body, and correcting your posture and bow legs.
 Doing Pilates is one great way of fixing bow legs.

 Stretching is one other important way of improving the legs, the posture and also the rest of the body.
 Some exercises such as yoga will help lengthen your body’s muscles and strengthen the center and the core of these muscles.
 Stretching will also help in realigning your muscular and skeletal systems, thus enabling better support for your body.

 Bowlegs may also be as a result of vitamin D deficiency.
 For instance, rickets (which is basically caused by vitamin D deficiency), can cause bow legs to develop.
 Hence, increasing vitamin D levels can help in preventing rickets from developing, and in turn, might help in correcting bow legs.